rnwatanabe/FROLSIdentification/README.md

 # FROLSIdentification

 The files in this repository were written to perform the system identification of nonlinear systems.
 The method used is the algorithm known as Forward Regression with Orthogonal Least Squares (FROLS), developed by Stephen Billings and his group.
+All the files were written by me, except the v2struct.m file, used to deal with the structs from Matlab.

 All the files were written in Matlab, but they should work fine in Octave, except the part that involves the GFRF computation (actually I did not test the GFRF part in Octave, so maybe it works as well).